-The use of our modelling approach, PLSR of RS-LOCAL subsets, to predict soil properties at new locations for future studies and applications depend on the level of accuracy and precision needed.
+- The use of our modelling approach, PLSR of RS-LOCAL subsets, to predict soil properties at new locations for future studies and applications depend on the level of accuracy and precision needed.
 For organic soils on a farm or landscape level, an accuracy of approximately 2% to 3% total carbon is suitable for quantifying SC.
-HoweverOn one hand, this range of accuracy is not useful for mineral soils, which, in Switzerland for example, contain average (mean) topsoil SOC concentrations of 2% on arable locations and 2.5% on temporary grassland locations (Leifeld et al., 2005).
-Nonetheless, calibrating a model with a RS-LOCAL subset containing only 3 local HAFL samples resulted in samples below 20% SC and respective RMSE = 0.6%.
+However, this range of accuracy is not useful for mineral soils, which, in Switzerland for example, contain average (mean) topsoil SOC concentrations of 2% on arable locations and 2.5% on temporary grassland locations (Leifeld et al., 2005).
+Nonetheless, calibrating a model with a - 325 RS-LOCAL subset containing only 3 local HAFL samples resulted in samples below 20 % SC and respective RMSE = 0.6 %.
 Hence, for samples with a lower SC range, accuracy increases.
-For future studies using spectral predictions over such a high range of values, it may be useful to calculate the error for specific increments along the entire range of values, for example by increments of 10% SC.
+For future studies using spectral predictions over such a high range of values, it may be useful to calculate the error for specific increments along the entire range of values, for example by increments of 10 % SC.
 Furthermore, calculating weighted-RMSE values allows an error analysis directly dependant on SC content.
-Such weighted-averaging approaches have often been used in global spatial models (Wieder et al., 2014).
-On the other hand, our validation results using the SSL spiking approach show that samples with 0% to 10% SC were constantly predicted with a RMSE < 1% SC and RPD above 2 (Figures 9).
-This implies that when targeting mineral agricultural soils, mid-IR spectroscopic models making use of a SSL deliver the required accuracy for applications and end-users.
-These findings are supported by Baumann et al. (2021).

-To our knowledge, very few studies Few studies to our knowledge have predicted organic soils up to 52 % total carbon using soil spectroscopy, and none have done so with mid-IR (as opposed to Vis-NIR) or mid-IR soil spectroscopy without splitting model calibration for mineral and organic soils.
-One exception is the mid-IR SSL of the United States, which contains about 2000 organic soil samples (Wijewardane et al., 2018; Dangal et al., 2019).
-Nocita et al. (2014) predicted SOC for croplands, grasslands, woodlands and organic soils separately of about 20'000 samples from the Land Use/Cover Area frame Statistical Survey (Lucas) across Europe using Vis-NIR spectroscopy.
-For the model using only organic soil data with a range of 12.0 % to 58.68 % SOC, predictions were less accurate (RMSE = 5.114 % SOC) than in this study (Nocita et al., 2014).

-One advantage of the RS-LOCAL-PLSR approach used here is that the statistical modelling is simple and produces easy to understand models compared to other transfer and deep learning approaches (Padarian et al., 2019a, b).
+Such weighted-averaging approaches have often been used in global spatial models (Wieder et al., 2014). - To our knowledge, very few studies have predicted organic soils up to 52% total carbon using soil spectroscopy, and none have done so with mid-IR (as opposed to Vis-NIR) or without splitting model calibration for mineral and organic soils.
+Nocita et al. (2014) predicted SOC for croplands, grasslands, woodlands and organic soils separately of about 20'000 samples from the Land Use/Cover Area frame Statistical Survey (LUCAS) across Europe using Vis-NIR spectroscopy.
+For the model using only organic soil data with a range of 12.0% to 58.68% SOC, predictions were less accurate (RMSE = 5.114% SOC) than in this study (Nocita et al., 2014). - One advantage of the RS-LOCAL-PLSR approach used here is that the statistical modelling is simple and produces easy to understand models compared to other transfer and deep learning approaches (Padarian et al., 2019a, b).
 Using spectral- or model-based information from SSLs by spiking, subsetting and memory, instance and transfer learning may even be beneficial for parts of the world lacking legacy soil data or funding to establish their own SSL.
 In other words, a SSL of one region may be used to predict locally for another region that does not have a SSL.
-This is comparable to the concept of Homosoil in digital soil mapping (Mallayan et al., 2010).

 However, there are still some drawbacks.
 As mentioned by Padarian et al. (2019a), spiking and subsetting are dependent on the size of local and global datasets and may still bias the predictions towards the local dataset rather than fully using valuable global information, which generates less robust models.
 Although transfer learning of model "rules", or network weights, showed promising results on a continental scale (Padarian et al., 2019a), it has not been tested when transferring national spectral knowledge to a field scale.
-Furthermore, although spectroscopy predictions were used as input point data in the Australian soil information system (Viscarra Rossel et al., 2015), it is still unknown how these predictions influence
+Furthermore, although spectroscopy predictions were used as input point data in